microsoft/DMF/DmfSamples/SwitchBar/README.md

 #include "DmfInterface.tmh"
 ```

-These are the forward declarations of the functions for DriverEntry, AddDevice, DriverContextCleanup and DmfDeviceModulesAdd:
+These are the forward declarations of the functions for DriverEntry, DeviceAdd, DriverContextCleanup and DmfDeviceModulesAdd:

 ```
 DRIVER_INITIALIZE DriverEntry;